apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    second host.
 This reduces power consumption in the cloud.
 Horizontal allocation places a guest on each host in a round-robin fashion.
 This may yield better performance to the guests in some cases.

+-  Admin users preferences.
+Administrators have to option to specify a pod, cluster, or host to run the VM in.
+CloudStack will then select a host within the given infrastructure.

 -  End user preferences.
 Users can not control exactly which host will run a given VM instance, but they can specify a zone for the VM.